fin1cky/2D-Diffusion/README.md

 ### Moons
 ![Moons](assets/gifs/moons.gif)

+**Goal**
-Goal: Develop an intuition for diffusion models by implementing DDPM training + DDPM/DDIM sampling from scratch on simple 2D distributions.
+Develop an intuition for diffusion models by implementing DDPM training + DDPM/DDIM sampling from scratch on simple 2D distributions.

 **Datasets**
 - Circles, two-moons, and an Archimedean spiral (with small additive noise to avoid an infinitely thin manifold).